Our department has a remarkable breadth of academic diversity, which reflects the position of Computing in the world today.

 Our BSc (Hons) Games Development degree offers a broad range of topics across the games development spectrum including programming, 3D modelling, animation and the theory of computer games.
 In the final year, the programme enables students to select modules to further develop their preferred specialisms in the subject.

-We also offer a range of courses at postgraduate level, for example the MSc in Information Systems.
+We also offer a range of courses at postgraduate level, for example the MSc in Computer Science or our MSc in Cybersecurity.
 These courses are vocationally orientated and are continually reviewed and adapted in response to staff research and student feedback.

 Our degrees are currently awaiting BCS accreditation, which will ensure students have the right skills for a career in the computing profession.
 Students also have the opportunity of employment in the Informatics Centre, where they can develop website and mobile applications for a wide range of businesses.

 As a department we constantly review our degree programmes and module content to ensure we are reflecting the latest technologies and business demands.